Saghen/blink.cmp/docs/configuration/reference.md

   padding = 1,
   -- Gap between columns
   gap = 1,
-  -- Use treesitter to highlight the label text treesitter = false,
+  -- Use treesitter to highlight the label text for the given list of sources treesitter = {},
+  -- treesitter = { 'lsp' }

   -- Components to render, grouped by column columns = { { 'kind_icon' }, { 'label', 'label_description', gap = 1 } },